uzairdeveloper223/flux-studio/README.md

 <summary><b>Kaggle (Click to expand)</b></summary>
 <br>

+> **Warning:** Kaggle's automated systems are incredibly aggressive against UI tunneling.
+Even with anti-idle scripts, Kaggle will often abruptly kill your session completely immediately after you open the Cloudflare URL.
+Countless bypass methods have been tested and none reliably work.
+Use Google Colab instead if possible!

 1. Open [kaggle.com/code](https://www.kaggle.com/code) and create a new notebook.
 2. **Enable GPU:** Go to **Settings** → **Accelerator** → select **GPU T4x2**.
 3. **Enable Internet:** Toggle **Internet** to **ON** in the settings.